 This is a very complex area and advice should be taken as soon as possible if you do not understand the position.
 We have produced a new page on fixed and floating charges that will help to explain them.

 From September 2003 the Inland Revenue and VAT's preferential status was abolished under the Enterprise Act 2002.
 This will lead to a lower dividend than the Crown creditors use to enjoy BUT a higher dividend in insolvency should be received by trade creditors (for example) than previously.
+However this is likely to change in April 2020 as HMRC is to get back its preferential status.
 Employees retain the status of preferential creditors for their Arrears of Pay and for Holiday Pay claims in insolvency situations.

 Unsecured creditors now include HMRC for deductions for employees through a PAYE Scheme and for VAT, trade creditors, suppliers, unsecured portion of fixed charge debts, national non-domestic rates and some employees' claims for example.